change-hi/change-hi.github.io/morea/smart-data-collection/experience-smart-data-collection-jupyter.md

 If you are already familiar with an alternative method to deploy a Jupyter notebook, e.g. Google Colab, feel free to use that instead.
 </div>

-### Deploying a Jupyter notebook server on MANA
+### Deploying a Jupyter notebook server on Koa

-Go to [https://uhhpc.its.hawaii.edu/](https://uhhpc.its.hawaii.edu/){:target="_blank"} in a web browser and log in with your UH credentials.
-This will bring you to the MANA web interface.
+Go to [https://koa.its.hawaii.edu](https://koa.its.hawaii.edu){:target="_blank"} in a web browser and log in with your UH credentials.
+This will bring you to the Koa web interface.

 At the top of this interface there should be a dropdown menu labeled "Interactive Apps".
-Click this and select "Jupyter Notebook" from the dropdown menu.
-This will bring you to a form for configuring and deploying the server as a job on MANA.
+Click that and select "Jupyter Notebook".
+This will bring you to a form for configuring and deploying the server as a job on Koa.

+{% include figure.html url="" max-width="50%"
+file="/morea/hpc/fig/koa_ood_landing.png"
-{% include figure.html url="" max-width="50%" file="/morea/smart-data-collection/fig/mana_jupyter.PNG" alt="Connect to cluster" caption="" %}
+alt="Connect to cluster" caption="" %}

 We will deploy this job to the workshop partition.
 Most of the default settings for this job should work, but increase the "Number of hours" to 2.
 These values should be as follows: